 Long Son Commune is an administrative unit of Vung Tau City, and encompasses the entire Long Son Island.
-It contains 11 hamlets.
+It contains 9 hamlets.
 The economy of Long Son Commune is dominated by agriculture and aquaculture (including fishing); however, in recent years the tourism sector has slowly developed.

-During surveys in 2013 and 2104, baseline information was gathered at Hamlet 2 and Rach Gia (both on the Project Site), as well as Hamlet 1 - being the location of the Resettlement Site (see figure below).
-The livelihoods of the people on the Project site are predominately (approximately 50%) land and resource based (i.e., fishing, rice farming, aquaculture, etc.), with the remainder of people being in either wage or enterprise based livelihoods.
+During surveys in 2013 and 2014, baseline information was gathered at Hamlet 2 and Rach Gia (both on the Project Site), as well as Hamlet 1 - being the location of the Resettlement Site (see figure below).
+The livelihoods of the people on the Project site are predominately (approximately 50%) land and resource based (i.e.fishing, rice farming, aquaculture, etc.), with the remainder of people being in either wage or enterprise based livelihoods.
 Survey data suggests that unemployment levels were noted as being between 10% and 16%.
 No ethnic minorities or communities were identified as living at the Project site.
 In order to accommodate the development of the Project (both the Project site and development of the Resettlement Site) a government led land acquisition process has been undertaken.

-The process, which is nearing completion, involved the economic displacement (loss of productive assets) of up to 391 households, with 151 of these also being directly physically displaced.
+As per the Vietnamese law, The process involved the economic displacement (loss of productive assets) of up to 392 households, with 158 of these also being directly physically displaced.
 Physically displaced people from this have been relocated to the resettlement area in Hamlet 1.
-As of August 2016, of those displaced by the Project, 99 households have been identified as vulnerable by the Project.
-The land acquisition process directly impacted upon 279 graves and two additional cultural heritage sites, the Ba Ong and Hung Long Temples.
+So far, of those displaced by the Project, 76 households have been identified as vulnerable by the Project.
+The land acquisition process directly impacted upon 283 graves and two additional cultural heritage sites, the Ba Ong and Hung Long Temples.
 As of August 2016 the Ba Ong temple has been relocated, to the new cemetery site for Long Son Commune.